Powerlifting vs. Weightlifting - What’s the difference?

 Need for a Coach

-Weightlifting, on the other hand, is an extremely technical, difficult, and explosive sport with a high risk of injury.
-You will need a coach from early on to make sure that your form is perfect and to make sure that you follow a course that is not dangerous.
+On the other hand, weightlifting is an extremely technical, difficult, and explosive sport with a high risk of injury.
+You will need a coach from early on to ensure that your form is perfect and that you follow a course that is not dangerous.
 This course should include hands-on practice with your coach.

 Injury Risk in Weightlifting/Powerlifting